GULibrarySandbox/data-vis-basics/content/5-export.md

 3. In the `Save as type`: selection list, choose `JPEG` (`*.JPG,*.JPEG,*.JPE`) (or file type nominated in the journal’s style guide).
 4. Browse to the location to save to, then click `Save`.
 5. Click `OK` in the `JPEG Options` dialog box.

-NOTE: If you have the option to submit `*.PNG` files, this is a better format than JPEG as the file size is smaller.

 6. Close Excel.{% endcapture %} {% include card.md header="Activity - Save the chart as an image" text=text %}

+{% capture alert %}Note: If you have the option to submit `*.PNG` files, this is a better format than JPEG as the file size is smaller.
+{% endcapture %}{% include alert.md text=alert color="warning" %}

 {% capture text %}
 1. Generate your chart in Excel.